Lets go photograph the Sossusvlei Dunes

 We recommend visiting from May to October when cooler winter temperatures make exploring and photographing the landscape more enjoyable.
 Southern Africa school holidays are peak travel periods so accommodation and camping options can fill up.
 If you are visiting in summer months, temperatures get quite warm, so pack accordingly and always carry enough water.

 If you’re lucky enough to stay overnight, book a room in Sesneim.
 With the ridges of the Sossusvlei dunes surrounding it, be prepared to take some of the most stunning sunrise and sunset photographs imaginable.
-What Sossusvlei lacks in shopping experiences, it makes up for a million times over with breath-taking views of this natural wonder.
+What the Sossusvlei desert lacks in shopping experiences, it makes up for a million times over with breath-taking views of this natural wonder.